dazsmith123/mihalismmh/README.md

 And much more to come, stay tuned for more updates :)

+Notes:

+-If there is enough demand after release of the fork, I will write an upgrade script for v5.0.x users.
+That means existing image hosts will be able to upgrade to Mihalism-SE with little effort.
+If you are interested in this, feel free to contact me to let me know.

-The estimated completion date of this fork will be sometime in middle of <strong>July 2019</strong>.
+-The estimated completion date of this fork will be sometime in middle of <strong>July 2019</strong>.

+-You can contact me for any further details or updates @ daz[at]dazsmith.net.

+Best wishes,
+Daz